ghuang25/Trend-Following-Trading-Strategy/README.md

 ## Project Overview

 This project implements a trend-following trading strategy using stock market data fetched from the Alpha Vantage API.
 The goal of this strategy is to use **simple moving averages (SMA)** to identify buy and sell signals based on crossovers between short-term and long-term trends in the stock price.
-The notebook simulates how an algorithmic trading system might execute trades based on these signals, and it provides users with a visual representation of price trends and trading actions.
+The program simulates how an algorithmic trading system might execute trades based on these signals, and it provides users with a visual representation of price trends and trading actions.

 ## Purpose

 **Educational Tool**:
-This notebook serves as a practical example for those interested in learning about algorithmic trading, financial data analysis, and the use of APIs to fetch real-time stock data.
+This program serves as a practical example for those interested in learning about algorithmic trading, financial data analysis, and the use of APIs to fetch real-time stock data.
 It provides an accessible way for beginners to understand the mechanics behind automated trading strategies and technical indicators.

 **Trading Strategy Testing**:
 It allows users to experiment with a basic trading strategy, showing how moving averages can inform trading decisions.
-By running the notebook, users can see how simple strategies are backtested and gain insight into their potential effectiveness over a given time period.
+By running the program, users can see how simple strategies are backtested and gain insight into their potential effectiveness over a given time period.

 **Data Analysis**:
-The notebook demonstrates how to collect, manipulate, and visualize financial data, helping users gain a deeper understanding of stock market trends and price movements.
+The program demonstrates how to collect, manipulate, and visualize financial data, helping users gain a deeper understanding of stock market trends and price movements.
 The plotted charts give a clear view of how prices evolve and how trading signals are generated.

 ## Steps and Methodology

 1. **Stock Data Fetching**:

-The notebook fetches real-time stock data from the Alpha Vantage API based on the user's input:
+The program fetches real-time stock data from the Alpha Vantage API based on the user's input:

 * **Stock symbol** (e.g., AAPL for Apple Inc.)
 * **Time series type** (intraday, daily, etc.)